-The inaccuracy is in the word “cookie”.
-This is more like a little domed cake.
-The texture is soft and spongy with a soft, slightly chewy surface.
-Then the glaze goes on top, providing a little crunch when you take a bite.
-If you choose to add decorating sugar, there is a little extra crunch (and they look fancier all dressed up).
+This traditional Italian cookie, also known at tutu cookies, is like a little domed cake.
+The texture is soft and slightly chewy.
+Then the glaze goes on top, providing a little crunch and a burst of warm vanilla when you take a bite.

-These cookie-cakes are excellent care package goodies.
+They are also excellent care package goodies.
 Stored in an airtight container at room temperature, they stay soft and delicious for at least 2 weeks.
-The recipe can be made with desert-safe ingredients and the icing, once dry, ships beautifully even in hot weather.

 Ingredients